surender-chiluka/artificial-intelligence-capstone-diabetic-patient-readmission/README.md

     <ul>
 <li><B>Technical without Oversamling</B>
             <ul>
+		<li><a href="https://www.w3schools.com">Diabetic patients readmission for 1999 – 2008</a> available at UC Irvine Machine Learning Repository</li>
 		    <li>KNeighborsClassifier, LogisticRegression and DecisionTreeClassifier are used for modeling.</li>
 				<li>4 patterns of data was used for modeling using medication and primary diagnostic code
 					<ul>
 						<li>All medication data and primary diagnosis code was included</li>